-This website was set up before there was a textbook on LenSx Laser Cataract Surgery to help surgeons share their collective experiences.
-It is now an “open textbook” and has been updated after 1000 operations to ensure the information is current.
+This website was set up in 2013 (before there was a textbook on LenSx Laser Cataract Surgery) to help surgeons share their collective experiences.
+It is now an “open textbook” and has been updated after nearly 3,000 operations to ensure the information is current.

-This site is “open” to all and therefore can be viewed by cataract surgeons who would like to know the issues facing their colleagues who have switched to laser cataract surgery.
+This site is “open” to all and can be viewed by cataract surgeons who would like to understand the challenges facing colleagues who have switched to laser cataract surgery.
 It allows one to see how issues are being addressed in this exciting and evolving new field.

-Prior to 2014 there was a “LenSx Laser Portal” whereby surgeons using the laser could update their colleagues on a daily basis with respect to their experiences and that this was shared by all users of the laser.
-This site is no longer available, and the surgeon now starting laser cataract surgery must learn from their peers.
-The fact that this site had 30,000 hits in the last year shows that there is still a need for techniques and tips to be shared.
+Prior to 2014, there was a “LenSx Laser Portal” where surgeons using the laser could update their colleagues daily with respect to their experiences, and this was shared by all users of the laser.
+This site is no longer available – surgeons now starting laser cataract surgery must learn from their peers.

-Our Unit was the first unit in Melbourne to complete 1000 LenSx procedures and we have pooled our collective experience to be shared with our colleagues.
+Our Unit was the first unit in Melbourne to complete 1,000 LenSx procedures.
+We have pooled our collective experience to be shared with our colleagues.

-I would thank Alcon for the structured training program all LenSx surgeons receive and the personal guidance received.
-However I am not associated with Alcon or LenSx apart from being an enthusiastic user of the technology.
+I would like to thank Alcon for the structured training program and personal guidance all LenSx surgeons receive.
+Please note I am not associated with Alcon or LenSx, apart from being an enthusiastic user of the technology.

 Dr Lewis Levitz

 MBBCh, MMed, FCS(SA)(Ophth) FRCSEd FRANZCO